SamMartin92/j-macaleese-dyslexia-service/TESTING.md

 ![booking change](documentation/readme/testing/user-stories/booking-change.PNG) ![booking delete](documentation/readme/testing/user-stories/booking-delete.PNG)

 ## 4. As a site owner I can accept, cancel and modify bookings so that I can manage my calendar efficiently
-- In the admin site, the site owner has the ability to change the STATUS of a booking.
+- In the admin site, the site owner can change the STATUS of a booking.
 This is built into the Booking model.
-- New booking are not confimred for registered users until the STATUS is updated by the site owner.
+- New bookings are not confirmed for registered users until the STATUS is updated by the site owner.
 A manual test for this is shown below with a pending booking.

 ![admin pending booking](documentation/readme/testing/user-stories/admin-pending-booking.PNG) ![user pending booking](documentation/readme/testing/user-stories/user-pending-booking.jpg)

 - Once the STATUS of the booking is updated to accepted by the site owner, only then is it confirmed to the client.
 ![admin accepted booking](documentation/readme/testing/user-stories/admin-booking-accepted.PNG) ![user accepted booking](documentation/readme/testing/user-stories/user-accepted-booking.jpg)

-- The site owner does not have to worry about double bookings either due to the unique constraint on the bookind_date and time_slot.
+- The site owner does not have to worry about double bookings either due to the unique constraint on the booking_date and time_slot.
 This was tested manually on the user site and the admin site.
 Feedback is provided to the admin and custom feedback is provided to registered users who try book a slot already taken through the booking forms.
-This was tested successfuly for both 'make booking' and 'edit booking' functionality.
+This was tested successfully for both 'make booking' and 'edit booking' functionality.

 ![admin double booking](documentation/readme/testing/user-stories/admin-double-booking.PNG) ![user double booking](documentation/readme/testing/user-stories/user-double-booking.jpg)

 ##  5. As a site user I can register an account so that I provide my information & book classes
-- New users can register an account with the site through the registeration page by providing their email, first name, last name and a password.
+- New users can register an account with the site through the registration page by providing their email, first name, last name and a password.
 - Unregistered users are taken to this page by clicking the register link in the nav-bar or "book a screening" call to action button on the home page.

 ![registration page](documentation/readme/testing/user-stories/registration-page.PNG)

-- Once users are registered, they can provide their information through  the client details form, to which they are redirected upon registration or at a later later when prompted on the home page.
+- Once users are registered, they can provide their information through the client details form, to which they are redirected upon registration or at a later when prompted on the home page.
-- This feeds through to the Client model and is displayed to the site owner throught the admin site.
+- This feeds through to the Client model and is displayed to the site owner through the admin site.

 ![client model](documentation/readme/testing/user-stories/client-model.PNG)

 - Users can book classes once registered as the booking links become available once they register or log in.
-Manual testing was carried out through development and evidence of this can be seen in nav bar section of the features in (README.md)[README.md]
+Manual testing was carried out through development and evidence of this can be seen in nav bar section of the features in [README.md](README.md)

 ##  6. As a site user I can easily navigate the site so that I can find all the necessary information and features without difficulty
-- Unregistred users can navigate to any non-restricted section of the site through the nav-bar.
+- Unregistered users can navigate to any non-restricted section of the site through the nav-bar.
 This is present on every page and so every page is accessed easily from any other page on the site.
-- The same can be said for resgistered users with the exception of the edit booking form which cannot be accessed through the nav-bar.
+- The same can be said for registered users with the exception of the edit booking form which cannot be accessed through the nav-bar.
 It is accessed through the 'View Bookings' page.

 ##  7. As a registered user I can access my bookings so that I can modify them and delete them if necessary
 - Registered users can access their bookings through the 'View Bookings' page.
 - Users can modify bookings and cancel bookings here.
 The modify booking buttons brings users to the 'Edit Booking' page where they can edit their booking.
-This can be seen in the features in (README.md)[README.md].
+This can be seen in the features in [README.md](README.md).
 - The cancel button will delete the booking.
-Defensive prgramming has been employed here and a pop up will ask users to confirm they are sure they wish to delete a booking before they do so.
+Defensive programming has been employed here and a pop up will ask users to confirm they are sure they wish to delete a booking before they do so.
 - Manual testing of this can be seen below, as the booking no longer appears in users upcoming bookings.
 This also deletes it from the admin site, this has been tested

 ![delete booking modal](documentation/readme/testing/user-stories/delete-booking-modal.jpg) ![booking deleted](documentation/readme/testing/user-stories/booking-deleted.jpg)

 ##  8. As a registered user I can view my previous bookings so that I can see the history of classes I have taken
 - In the view bookings site, users can see their history of bookings once it the STATUS has been marked as completed.
-The past bookings can be seen in the features in (README.md)[README.md].
+The past bookings can be seen in the features in [README.md](README.md).
 - Manual testing was conducted to ensure that 'Completed' bookings showed up in the correct sections.
-Evidence of a manual test can be seen below;
+Evidence of a manual test can be seen below:

 ![booking completed admin](documentation/readme/testing/user-stories/booking-completed-admin.PNG) ![booking completed user](documentation/readme/testing/user-stories/booking-completed-user.jpg)